Aching feet and blisters continued...

 - Aspirin.
 Research has suggested that aspirin may cause birth defects, low birth weight, and delivery complications.

 - Ibuprofen (Advil, Motrin).
-These medications, including aspirin, are called nonsteroidal anti-inflammatory drugs (NSAIDs).
+These medications, including aspirin, are called nonsteroidal anti-inflammatory drugs ( NSAIDs).
 They may cause heart defects and delivery problems, especially if taken during the third trimester.

 - Drugs labeled extra strength, maximum strength, or long-acting.
 As the label suggests, these are more potent per dose, and more is not always better, especially during pregnancy.
+These are generally fine as long maximum recommend dose is not exceeded.
+Ask your doctor.

 - Multi-symptom medicines.
 Ask your doctor and take the medication that treats only the symptom you have.
 Speak to your doctor if you feel like you need more than one medication.